100 Hard General Knowledge Trivia Quiz with Answers Printable

 Agricultural Bank of China ($4,214.06 B)

-8. Which tree in Namibia is more than 800 years old, has served as a chapel, post office, house, and place of hiding?
+8. Which tree in Namibia is more than 800 years old, and has served as a chapel, post office, house, and place of hiding?

 Ombalantu baobab tree